Nahyn/OBS_Music_plugin/README.md

 ![image](https://user-images.githubusercontent.com/13376018/184088480-0678f279-ee28-4cd9-b293-9f926677434d.png)

-If there is a problem, you might have to start from the beginning but don't worry, the tracklist editor make it way easier and faster now
+If there is a problem, don't worry, the tracklist editor makes it way easier and faster to set up the playlist now

 ---